Skip to content

 A goal is disallowed if:

-Goals are followed by a face-off at the center of the field, giving both teams an equal chance to win possession.
+A face-off at the center of the field follows goals, giving both teams an equal chance to win possession.
 This makes face-off specialists (FOGOs) among the most strategically important players on the roster.

 Scoring Statistics